BYUI-Web/responsive-prototype/README.md

 Responsive Prototype
 ====================

+## Standards and Workflow (READ THIS!) ##
+When making changes to this framework:
+1. Always sync the latest commits before making changes.
+2. Always commit and sync your changes daily (if not hourly).
+3. Always create a separate branch and test it before making major changes to the repository.
+Merge into master when stable.
+4. Never, ever, EVER make changes to the framework that take it out of sync with this repository.
+This master branch should always match what is on the live version of the site.

 ## Goal ##

 Build a framework for BYU-Idaho's website that is responsive, delivers all content without javascript or other enhancements, and provides easily usable functionality for campus authors.